Top tips for new freelance copywriters looking for work

 For example, the annual PCN conference is held in London.

-There are also #copywritersunite meetups around the country – so don’t feel left out if you’re not close to London or Bournemouth.
+There are also #copywritersunite meetups around the country – so don’t feel left out if you’re not close to London.

 Do your marketing work